Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: INTRODUCTION

-Based on the premise that human attention is easier to model than intent, this paper proposes a new attention modeling approach to address the contention problem in haptic teleoperation.
-We present a biologically-inspired attentiveness map estimation (AME) model that bridges visual saliency estimation with computational working memory theories and spatial mapping.
-It enables operators to intentionally approach obstacles while experiencing lower contention than standard potential field approaches, and also provides haptic feedback to avoid obstacles that operators have not seen or may have forgotten.
-To do so, our model continuously ingests RGB-D camera images and estimates a planar attentiveness map that represents the operator's attention distribution in the robot's environment.
-The haptic feedback is then optimized based on the estimated attentiveness.
-The model does not require the environment to be known in advance and is applicable to any mobile robot equipped an RGB-D camera.
+This paper introduces a new haptic teleoperation approach that provides haptic feedback to avoid unintentional approach toward obstacles, while allowing intentional approach toward obstacles to be unimpeded.
+The method is based on the premise that human attention is easier to model than intent, and attention-modulated haptic feedback is sufficient to avoid control contention during intentional obstacle approach.
+Our system is based on an attentiveness map estimation (AME) that continuously updates in a scalar field to approximate how attentive the human is to all the obstacles around the robot.
+Our biologically-inspired attention model is composed of {\em saliency estimation}~\cite{saliency_rapid_scene_analysis}, which estimates how likely is the operator to notice the obstacle at a point in time, and a {\em working memory model}~\cite{TBRS_2004_adult}, which estimates how likely the operator remembers obstacles currently being seen and previously seen.
+It enables operators to intentionally approach obstacles while experiencing lower contention than standard potential field approaches and also provides haptic feedback to avoid obstacles that operators have not seen or may have forgotten.
+We reduce the haptic potential of an obstacle proportionally to its estimated attentiveness.
+The model does not require the environment to be known in advance, is updated in real-time, and is applicable to any mobile robot equipped an RGB-D camera.

-Human subjects experiments with $N=16$ subjects teleoperating a wheeled humanoid in simulated environments demonstrate that the proposed framework outperforms obstacle avoidance teleoperation without attentiveness mapping.
-Specifically, operators complete tasks that involve navigation and obstacle approach more efficiently, experience lower contention, and rate the system more favorably on subjective metrics.
+The method is evaluated in a human subjects study with $N=21$ subjects teleoperating a wheeled humanoid in simulated environments involving mixed obstacle avoidance and obstacle approach.
+Results demonstrate that the proposed framework outperforms haptic teleoperation without our attentiveness mapping approach.
+Specifically, operators complete tasks more efficiently, with fewer collisions, experience lower contention, and rate the system more favorably on subjective metrics.
+Additional examples are found in the supplemental video.